 First, It’s well known for the production of homemade leather footballs.
 You can buy one as a souvenir and visit the different factories.
 Football is an essential part of the Colombian culture, so don’t be surprised if you end up watching or playing a game or two! ⚽️

-And by visiting Mogui, you also have access to the Paramo de Oceta, It’s one of the most beautiful paramos in the world.
+And by visiting Mogui, you also have access to the Paramo de Oceta, It’s one of the best places in Colombia to visit, for sure!
 Paramo is an ecosystem between the forest line and the snowline and is truly beautiful.

 How to get there: Take a bus from Sogamoso – Around 1 hour